LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 ---
 layout: post
-title:  "Building a transformer in Julia"
+title:  "How to code a transformer in Julia"
 date:   2022-05-18
 author: Lior Sinai
 background: '/assets/posts/transformers/transformer.png'